robinreversi/robinreversi.github.io/_posts/2019-07-28-Do you believe in magic? - Part 1.md

 Middle school was really the hardest time for me, as a kid, and I had no idea what to do a lot of nights.
 For rhetorical choices, I didn’t mention a lot of the grittier details, and I think that was the right choice.
 This isn’t a piece about depression, not exactly.
 Maybe another time I’ll try and describe those feelings.

-But I cried while writing this, which I think, is a first.
-Writing isn’t usually so cathartic for me, another interesting thing.
+But I cried while writing this, which I think, is a first for a blog post, another interesting thing.

-I also find it funny how everyone I meet thinks I relate to the moody angsty character, but I definitely prefer the Naruto’s to the Sasuke’s of the genre.
+I also find it funny how everyone I meet thinks I relate to the moody angsty character, but I definitely prefer the Narutos to the Sasukes of the genre.
 Also glad I got a chance to explain why I like and liked manga so much.
 I think it really was this instrumental in my life, funnily enough.
 Also surprising that despite the joy and optimism in a lot of these works, hospitalization from overwork is common in most mangakas, and I’m so grateful and so amazed these people do the work that they do.

 On the two part piece, I was against doing anything like this at the start of blog.
 I wanted to express a complete idea or story in each post.
 But after last week’s, I decided the quality was too poor, and that I couldn’t allow anything like that to happen again.
 So yeah, two parts.